Maki Goto: 2012–present: Recording hiatus and return to public appearances

 On June 22, 2011, Goto announced on her official website that she would take an indefinite hiatus from her music career beginning in 2012.
 She continued to make limited minor appearances at public events, such as Dream Morning Musume's concert and starred in a commercial for Monster Hunter.
 However, in 2014, Goto relaunched her blog stating that she was not "resuming activities right now," and that she will "still [be] on hiatus."

 In September 2018, Goto made her first television appearance in six years on the variety show Trio Idol na Onna.

 In August 2022, Goto, wearing the "Venus" character costume, competed in the second season of The Masked Singer Japan.
 She advanced to the final round, along with Mika Ahn and Kouji Yamamoto, and was ultimately declared the winner.
 In November of the same year, Goto released her first album in 11 years, a collection of covers originally performed on her YouTube channel, entitled Songs of You and Me!

+On October 26, 2023, Goto debuted as a virtual YouTuber.